Candlesnuff

 Folklore

 Candlesnuff Fungi is bioluminescent which means it produces and emits light in the darkness.
-This is very faint and not visible to the human eye.
+This is very faint and hardly visible to the human eye.
 It grows throughout the year and can be found in ancient woodlands and forests across the British Isles, mainland Europe and North America.

 Nutrition

-It may be small but it's a medical force to be reckoned with.
+Candlesnuff Fungi may be small but it's a medical force to be reckoned with.
 These pale and petite, antler-shaped creations contain anti-viral and anti-inflammatory properties and compounds that work actively against some human carcinomas.

-Candlesnuff Fungi contains a variety of chemical compounds, some of which exhibit cytotoxic and anti-tumour properties.
+Candlesnuff Fungi contains a variety of beneficial compounds, some of which exhibit cytotoxic and anti-tumour properties.
 These include xylarial A and B to pyrone derivatives and cytochalasins which means that Candlesnuff Fungi presents a wealth of chemical complexity with potential medicinal implications.

 SOURCE: Candlesnuff Fungus - Totally Wild UK